Brand Awareness – Brand Ambassadors Banter

 Overall, Soh built up the brand awareness of the run, and the run now is likely the most anticipated track meet Singapore has ever witnessed.
 He also raised more than $20,000 worth of prizes to attract more participants to join the run.

-Soh, not bad at all as a brand ambassador who started with a sub-seven-minute 2.4km challenge in just one social media post.
+Soh – not bad at all as a brand ambassador who started with a sub-seven-minute 2.4km challenge with just one social media post.

 Brand Ambassadors Reflect Brand Value